scattym/python-tool-simchatserver/README.md

-# Web service tool for creating combined dash manifests
+# Tools for connecting to devices